top-comengineer/wcvendors/readme.txt

 == Screenshots ==

 1. General options - Configure default commission, how members can register and more.
-2. Product options pag - allows you to hide specific options on the add new product window from vendors.
+2. Product options page - allows you to hide specific options on the add new product window from vendors.
 3. Capabilities options - restrict what your vendors can see and do.
 4. Pages options - configure what pages will load the relevant vendor templates.
 These can be customised.
 5. User paypment info - define how your vendors get paid and when.